 … plenty of reviews (hint: discussions).

-(And no, you don’t need to find all 3 green lights, this was just an example that worked in our favor.
-If your market is showing as too competitive, just keep digging to find a couple categories with the most potential/popularity and least competition).
+(And no, you don’t need to find all 3 green lights, this was just an example that worked in our favour.
+If your market is showing as too competitive, just keep digging to find a couple of categories with the most potential/popularity and the least competition).